nystudio107/disqus/README.md

 ### Custom Login/Logout URLs

-The Diqus plugin will also take care of the custom login/logout URLs, should you wish to use them.
+The Disqus plugin will also take care of the custom login/logout URLs, should you wish to use them.
 Please see [Adding your own SSO login and logout links](https://help.disqus.com/customer/portal/articles/236206-integrating-single-sign-on#sso-login) for details.

 You only need this is you want to have a custom login button displayed in the Disqus UI itself.